 - Understand the basic anatomy and physiology of birth

-- Explore how to help facilitate a normal birth
+- Explore how to help support the physiology of birth

 - Discuss labour positions and comfort measures

 - Become aware of our own strengths and weaknesses